VladPetriv/tg_scanner/README.md

 Application will always create a few dirs:
   - logs - for logs file
-  - images - for saving and getting user images before save to firebase
+  - images - for saving and getting user, message images before save to firebase
-  - data - for saving and getting messages and replies from telegram before save to PostgreSQL
+  - data - for saving and getting data from telegram before save to PostgreSQL

 ## Technology